Dear Cadet Parents/Guardians, Staff & Cadets,

-All F&CCC’s training schedules and operations at Caird Hall have been SUSPENDED now until the next review date of 23rd April 2020.
-Subscriptions will be reviewed on return.
+All F&CCC’s training schedules and operations at Caird Hall remain SUSPENDED until further notice.
+Subscriptions and other fees will be reviewed upon return.
 Please DO NOT attend F&CCC and watch this page for further updates.

 UPDATE – 16th March 2020